awpearlm/rummikub-backend/MOBILE_UI_FIXES_SUMMARY.md

 ## Issues Identified and Fixed

-### 1. Debug Mode Completely Disabled ✅
+### 1. Debug Mode Completely Disabled ✅ COMPLETED
 **Problem**: Debug mode was overwhelming the console and interfering with mobile interface visibility.
+User was extremely frustrated and could never see the mobile UI due to debug interference.

 **Fix**:
-- Added early return in `mobile-debug.js` `initMobileDebug()` function
+- **COMPLETELY REMOVED** all debug functionality from `mobile-debug.js`
+- Replaced entire file content with minimal stubs that do nothing
+- Removed debug script loading from `netlify-build/index.html`
-- Debug mode is now completely disabled and won't interfere with mobile interface
+- Debug mode is now completely silent and won't interfere with mobile interface
+- User can now see the mobile UI without any debug noise

 **Files Modified**:
-- `netlify-build/js/mobile-debug.js`
+- `netlify-build/js/mobile-debug.js` - Completely gutted, all debug functionality removed
+- `netlify-build/index.html` - Removed debug script loading

 ### 2. API Endpoint Failures Causing JSON Parse Errors ✅
 **Problem**: Mobile lobby was making API calls that returned HTML error pages instead of JSON, causing "SyntaxError: Unexpected token '<'" errors.